DK-Hostmaster/DKHM-RFC-Delete-Domain/README.md

 The current expiration date can be obtained using the `info domain` command and is specified in the `domain:exDate` field.
 The date conforms with the required format.

-An example (do note the dates in examples might not be correct, meaning they might be in the past by the time of reading):
+An example (do note the dates in the below examples are examples and are fabricated and might not be correct, meaning they might be in the past by the time of reading):

 ```xml
   <extension>